rajpdus/gcode-saas/README.md

 ## Development Notes

 *   **Manual Modification:** Modifications to existing files *always* require manual review and merging, even with `--apply`.
+The generated specs in `.gcode-agent/spec` should also be reviewed and refined after initialization.
 *   **Context Building:** The agent automatically uses the saved outputs from previous steps as context.
+The initial `problem_description` stored in the config is also used as context during generation steps.
+*   **Incremental Generation:** The system is designed to generate code in phases - focusing first on structure and essential files, then implementation details in subsequent runs.
+This is particularly beneficial for large applications.
+*   **Output Organization:** All generated files are stored in the `.gcode-agent/outputs/` directory, which is excluded from git tracking via the `.gitignore` entry.
+Files can be reviewed there before moving to their final locations.
 *   **Prompt Engineering:** The quality of generated plans heavily depends on the prompts in `generate_command.py` and the content of the spec templates and previous outputs.
-*   **Plan Parsing:** The regex in `plan_parser.py` assumes a certain output format from the LLM.
-It might need adjustments based on observed model outputs.
+Both the initial plan generation and the subsequent plan parsing rely on effective prompting.
+*   **Plan Parsing:** The system uses a second LLM call to parse the generated plan text and extract file modifications into a JSON format.
+This is handled within `generate_command.py` and is generally more robust than regex-based approaches.
-*   **Error Handling:** Error handling can be improved, especially for MCP tool calls and file operations.
+*   **Error Handling:** Error handling can be improved, especially for MCP tool calls, file operations, and JSON parsing of LLM outputs.
 *   **Testing:** See the `tests/` directory outline for unit/integration tests (implementation pending).

 ## Contributing